Image

 A graduation cap on top of a pile of coins

-We created three sample financial aid packages—including cost of attendance and cost to families—for three students with different financial needs applying to Amherst College.
+We created three sample financial aid offers—including cost of attendance and cost to families—for three students with different financial needs applying to Amherst College.
 See the breakdown for each student.

 My Intuition Quick College Cost Estimator